 This kind of thing isn’t out of the norm for Wes, apparently.
-He’s sober these days and he appears to have rescued himself from the sorry mess that his life had become for many years, but drama still follows him around in 2020.
+He’s sober these days and he appears to have rescued himself from the sorry mess that his life had become for many years, but drama still follows him around.
 It’s a far cry from the dizzying heights of fame and success he enjoyed throughout the turn of the century.

 With his band’s first album, 2001’s Come Clean, the Puddle Of Mudd singer helped sell more than five million copies, thrusting Wes into the limelight.
 What followed, however, wasn’t an easy life of luxury, but a damaging cycle of drug and alcohol addiction, arrests, altercations and even allegations of domestic abuse.
 It saw him not only lose control of his life, but become a target for tabloid fodder.
 In 2015, he lost his house in the Hollywood Hills, which he’d purchased for $1.7 million a decade earlier.
 He was later arrested and charged with trespassing and vandalism while trying to break back into it.
 Reports suggest that it was due to foreclosure, although Wes insists otherwise.
 At a gig in Ohio in January 2016, Wes, clearly inebriated, accused an audience member of stealing the house, and then he walked offstage, ending the show early.